awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 | spark\.executor\.memory | Amount of memory to use per executor process\. \(for example, 1g, 2g\) |  Setting is configured based on the core and task instance types in the cluster\.   |
 | spark\.executor\.cores | The number of cores to use on each executor\.  | Setting is configured based on the core and task instance types in the cluster\.  |
 | spark\.dynamicAllocation\.enabled | Whether to use dynamic resource allocation, which scales the number of executors registered with an application up and down based on the workload\. |  true \(emr\-4\.4\.0 or greater\)  Spark Shuffle Service is automatically configured by Amazon EMR\.   |

+## Configuring Spark Garbage Collection on Amazon EMR 6\.1\.0<a name="spark-gc-config"></a>

+Setting custom garbage collection configurations with `spark.driver.extraJavaOptions` and `spark.executor.extraJavaOptions` results in driver or executor launch failure with Amazon EMR 6\.1 because of a conflicting garbage collection configuration with Amazon EMR 6\.1\.0\.
+ForAmazon EMR 6\.1\.0, the default garbage collection configuration is set through `spark.driver.defaultJavaOptions` and `spark.executor.defaultJavaOptions`\.
+This configuration applies only to Amazon EMR 6\.1\.0\.
+JVM options not related to garbage collection, such as those for configuring logging \(`-verbose:class`\), can still be set through `extraJavaOptions`\.
+For more information, see [Spark Application Properties\.](https://spark.apache.org/docs/latest/configuration.html#application-properties)

 ## Using maximizeResourceAllocation<a name="emr-spark-maximizeresourceallocation"></a>